 Housing is provided on campus and some meals may be provided.
 Specific details about housing and meals will be sent to invited students by the host institution.

 Although each Summer Institute experience varies depending on the host institution and faculty, participants in the Summer Institute can expect to receive the following academic instruction:

-Participants who successfully complete the ICLEO Summer Institute and enroll in an ABA-accredited Indiana law school in Fall 2015 are certified as ICLEO Fellows and receive an Education Award each semester for three years to offset the cost of tuition.
+Participants who successfully complete the ICLEO Summer Institute and enroll in an ABA-accredited Indiana law school in the fall semester immediately following the Institute are certified as ICLEO Fellows and receive a $4,500 Fellowship award each semester of enrollment for up to three years, to a maximum of $27,000 to offset the cost of tuition.
 Awards are paid directly to the student account through each law school's financial aid process.
-Current award amounts are $3,250/semester (public law schools); $4,500/semester (private law schools).
 Certified ICLEO Fellows who fail to enroll, defer enrollment, or withdraw from law school may forfeit award eligibility.